-As ‘architect’s wife and mother of two’ Iseult O’Malley pushed a pram through Herbert Park in the leafy suburb of Ballsbridge this afternoon, her six month old daughter’s wailing, woke Tommy ‘Tea Cosy’ McGrath.
+As ‘architect’s wife and mother of two’ Iseult O’Malley pushed a pram through Herbert Park in the leafy suburb of Ballsbridge this afternoon, her baby daughter’s wailing, woke Tommy ‘Tea Cosy’ McGrath.

 The startled 46 year old, sat upright on the bench he’d been dozing on and glared at O’Malley and next door neighbour Margaret Carberry, before loudly placing the blame for the disturbance where he felt it truly lay.

-However as Carberry muttered something to O’Malley, he quickly offered the traditional ‘prayer for the babby, Ma’am?’ in return for any ‘spare change’ she might have.
+However as Carberry muttered something to O’Malley, he quickly offered her traditional “Prayer for the babby, Ma’am?” in return for any “spare change” she might have.

-As they rapidly walked towards the elderly members of the Herbert Park Bowls Club, dressed as ever in pressed slacks, box-pleated skirts and lambswool V-necks, Tommy tried one more time.
+As the pair rapidly walked away towards the safety of elderly members of the Herbert Park Bowls Club – dressed as ever in pressed slacks, box-pleated skirts and lambswool V-necks – Tommy tried one more time.

 “Have you tried ‘cognitive behavioural therapy’?” he called after them, before quietly adding, “I know a man who has…”